makrai/notes/ghojogh2109-umap-tutor.md

 * theory behind UMAP by algebraic topology and category theory.
 Then, we
 * UMAP as a neighbor embedding method and compare it with t-SNE and LargeVis
 * negative sampling and repulsive forces in UMAP's cost function
-* DensMAP is then explained for density-preserving embedding.
-We then introduce
+* DensMAP is then explained for density-preserving embedding
 * parametric UMAP for embedding by deep learning and
 * progressive UMAP for streaming and out-of-sample data embedding